leonstel/leonstel.github.io/blogs/gmap4.md

 }
 ```

-After the map has been loaded all necessary things will be wired up in the `setupMap()`.
+After the map has been loaded all the necessary things will be wired up in the `setupMap()`.
 When the wiring is done
 it will call the `doMapInitLogic()` on its child to do some google map config if desired.
 The child will call
 the MapBase's `mapIsInitialized()` function to let the application know that the map has been properly initialized.